 One of the first persons to study plant hybridization was Josef Kölrueter, who published the results of his experiments on tobacco in 1760.
 Kölrueter concluded that interspecific hybridization in nature is rare unless humans disturb the habitat.
 Since that time, many instances of hybridization among various plant species have been documented.

 Often interspecific hybrids are sterile or for some other reason cannot interbreed with the parental species.
 Occasionally sterile interspecific hybrids can undergo a doubling of their chromosome set and become fertile tetraploids (four sets of chromosomes).
-For example, the bread wheats that humans use today are a result of two hybridizations each followed by chromosome doubling to produce fertile hexaploids (six sets of chromosomes).
-In such instances the hybrids can become new species with characteristics different from either of the parents.
+For example, the bread wheat that humans use today is a result of two hybridizations each followed by chromosome doubling to produce fertile hexaploids (six sets of chromosomes).
+In such instances, the hybrids can become new species with characteristics different from either of the parents.

 An interspecific hybrid is a cross between plants in two different species.
 Many times they will be from the same genus, but not always.
 In animals, hybridization often results in sterility or low fertility, but this is less often the case with plants.